skin cancer check

 At the start of your appointment, your specialist will ask you questions about your relevant history, including your family history and your personal history.
 This helps determine if you’re more predisposed to skin cancer.

-Your specialist will also discuss risk factors with you, such as your regular exposure to UV radiation, working conditions, skin type and any other risk factors that may be relevant.
+Your dermatology nurses will also discuss risk factors with you, such as your regular exposure to UV radiation, working conditions, skin type and any other risk factors that may be relevant.

 Post-Assessment Skin Cancer Check Plans

-If nothing suspicious is found, our specialist will advise you on when you should return for your next check up.
-The timeframe will depend on your history, risk factors and your skin.
+If nothing suspicious is found, our dermatology nurses will advise you on when you should return for your next check up.
+The time frame will depend on your history, risk factors and your skin.
 We also provide advice on doing a self-check at home in between visits and what sort of signs to look for.

 If there is something that looks suspicious, your specialist will give you information and recommend the next steps, whether that should be monitoring, biopsy or removal.
-Your specialist recommendations will depend on the appearance of the lesion and specific professional guidelines.
+Our dermatology nurses will provide relevant recommendations depend on the appearance of the lesion and specific professional guidelines.

 We also send you your photos so that you’ll be able to use them as a reference when doing your home checks and you’ll have easy access if you decide to obtain a second opinion.